RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/user_manual.md

 ### 6.1 Home Page Overview

+The Home Page provides access to the core functionality of SEA.
+From this page, users can create new databases, add variants to existing databases, or query existing data.

-- Create or Add to a Database
+#### Create or Add to a Database
-    - Select Variant File button (Choose File)
+This option allows users to create a new database or add variants to an existing one.

+- Click **Choose files** to choose a local variant file (File must be in .csv or .vcf format).
+- Enter a new database name or select an existing database from the dropdown.
-    - Option to enter or select a database name
+- Click **Create database** to create or update the database with the uploaded variants
+- While the database is being created or updated, a status message (**“Loading database.
+Please wait…”**) will be displayed.
+Processing time may vary depending on file size.
+-

-- Query an Existing Database
+#### Query an Existing Database
+This option allows users to query a previously created database.

+- Select a database from the **Database Selection** dropdown menu
+- Submit the query to retrieve variant annotations

-- Upload a Database for Querying
+#### Upload a Database for Querying
+This option allows users to upload an existing database file for use within SEA.

+- Click **Choose File** to select a local database file
+- Upload the file to make the database available for querying

 ### 6.2 Uploading a VCF File